fast-af/developer-portal-starter/developer-portal/excluded-docs/fast-login-install.md

 - **Don’t** use an email provided by an API call from the client.
 - **Do** use the email stored in the token after the signature is verified.
 - **Don’t** accept an app ID sent by an API call from the client when verifying the token audience.
-- **Do** store your store’s app ID in the server configuration and use it to verify the token audience.
+- **Do** store your store’s Fast App ID in the server configuration and use it to verify the token audience.
 - **Don’t** accept the email field as part of your Fast Login integration API call exposed to the client.
 - **Do** accept the login token.
 - **Don’t** store the login token anywhere.